Yihai Cao: Contributions to medicine

 Cao participated in the discovery of angiostatin, an endogenous angiogenesis inhibitor, in Judah Folkman ́s Laboratory.
 He discovered several angiostatic proteins for potential treatment of cancer.
 Cao's laboratory discovered catechins in green tea as oral angiogenesis inhibitors.
 They also discovered several lymphangiogenic factors that potentially contribute to cancer metastasis.
 Cao proposed a new concept of off-tumor targets of antiangiogenic drugs as potential clinical benefits by improving systemic disease in cancer patients.
 Together with Henrich Cheng and Lars Olson, Cao for the first time shows that spinal cord can be regenerated by FGF-1.
 Cao's laboratory was one of the first proposing the concept of combination therapy comprising angiogenic and arteriogenic factors for treatment of ischemic muscle disease.
 They were one of the first who proposed targeting adipose angiogenesis for treatment of obesity and metabolic diseases.

 Founder of companies

-Cao founded Swenora in 2001.
-The company develops new therapeutics for treatment of spinal cord injury.
-In 2005 he founded Clanotech (2005–present), which develops novel antiangiogenic drugs for treatment of ocular disease and fibrosis disease.
+Cao founded Swenora in 2001, which develops new therapeutics for treatment of spinal cord injury.
+In 2005, he founded Clanotech, which develops novel antiangiogenic drugs for treatment of ocular disease and fibrosis disease.